HillaryDanan/abstraction-intelligence/README.md

 Aston-Jones, G., & Cohen, J. D. (2005).
 An integrative theory of locus coeruleus-norepinephrine function: Adaptive gain and optimal performance. *Annual Review of Neuroscience*, 28, 403-450.

+Baddeley, A. (2000).
+The episodic buffer: A new component of working memory? *Trends in Cognitive Sciences*, 4(11), 417-423.

+Baddeley, A. D., & Hitch, G. (1974).
+Working memory.
+In G. H. Bower (Ed.), *The psychology of learning and motivation* (Vol. 8, pp. 47-89).
+Academic Press.

 Chollet, F. (2019).
 On the measure of intelligence. *arXiv preprint arXiv:1911.01547*.

+Curtis, C. E., & D'Esposito, M. (2003).
+Persistent activity in the prefrontal cortex during working memory. *Trends in Cognitive Sciences*, 7(9), 415-423.

 Falkenhainer, B., Forbus, K. D., & Gentner, D. (1989).
 The structure-mapping engine: Algorithm and examples. *Artificial Intelligence*, 41(1), 1-63.

 Fodor, J. A., & Pylyshyn, Z. W. (1988).
 Connectionism and cognitive architecture: A critical analysis. *Cognition*, 28(1-2), 3-71.

+Funahashi, S., Bruce, C. J., & Goldman-Rakic, P. S. (1989).
+Mnemonic coding of visual space in the monkey's dorsolateral prefrontal cortex. *Journal of Neurophysiology*, 61(2), 331-349.

 Gibson, E. (1998).
 Linguistic complexity: Locality of syntactic dependencies. *Cognition*, 68(1), 1-76.

 Guo, C., Pleiss, G., Sun, Y., & Weinberger, K. Q. (2017).
-On calibration of modern neural networks. *ICML*.
+On calibration of modern neural networks. *Proceedings of the 34th International Conference on Machine Learning (ICML)*, 1321-1330.

 Lake, B., & Baroni, M. (2018).
-Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks. *ICML*.
+Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks. *Proceedings of the 35th International Conference on Machine Learning (ICML)*, 2873-2882.

+Nye, M., Andreassen, A. J., Gur-Ari, G., Michalewski, H., Austin, J., Biber, D., ... & Odena, A. (2021).
+Show your work: Scratchpads for intermediate computation with language models. *arXiv preprint arXiv:2112.00114*.

 Öhman, A., Flykt, A., & Esteves, F. (2001).
 Emotion drives attention: Detecting the snake in the grass. *Journal of Experimental Psychology: General*, 130(3), 466-478.

 Schaeffer, R., Miranda, B., & Koyejo, S. (2023).
-Are emergent abilities of large language models a mirage? *NeurIPS*.
+Are emergent abilities of large language models a mirage? *Advances in Neural Information Processing Systems (NeurIPS)*, 36.

+Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
+Attention is all you need. *Advances in Neural Information Processing Systems (NeurIPS)*, 30.

+Wei, J., Wang, X., Schuurmans, D., Bosma, M., Ichter, B., Xia, F., ... & Zhou, D. (2022).
+Chain-of-thought prompting elicits reasoning in large language models. *Advances in Neural Information Processing Systems (NeurIPS)*, 35, 24824-24837.

 -----